RebelCodeBase/ansible-role-tor-nginx-debian/README.md

 ansible-role-tor-nginx-debian
 =========

-Redirect [tor hidden service](https://www.torproject.org/docs/hidden-services.html.en) via [nginx](http://nginx.org) to an https website.
+Redirect [tor hidden service](https://www.torproject.org/docs/hidden-services.html.en) via [nginx](http://nginx.org) to a https website.
 Can be used as a workaround to use a content delivery network which works with dns round robin behind a tor onion service.
-Be sure not to redirect to an http website as this would compromise the end-to-end encryption promised by a onion services.
+Be sure not to redirect to a http website as this would compromise the end-to-end encryption promised by onion services.

 Requirements
 ------------